-There are many beautiful churches in Europe but Blue Church Bratislava is a real site for sore eyes, and is extra special.
+There are many beautiful churches in Europe but Blue Church Bratislava is a real sight for sore eyes and definitely something special.
 Here’s all you need to know.

 The Blue Church is located in the eastern part of the Old Town in Bratislava.

 As the Old Town is quite small, the Blue Church is easily accessible by foot.

 However, for exploring the rest of the city, the best option is to buy a Bratislava Card, which allows unlimited use of all public transport for 24, 48 or 72 hours in the Bratislava Region.